ops-guru/biocatch-poc-dependencies/airflow/README.md

 ## PoC values

-`values.yaml` file holds example SparkApplication values that are passed in Airflow DAG to `spark-application` helm chart.
+`spark-app-values.yaml` file holds example SparkApplication values that are passed in Airflow DAG to `spark-application` helm chart.

+`crossplane-sa-values.yaml` file holds example ServiceAccount values that are passed in Airflow DAG to `spark-application` helm chart.